Amazon launches Prime service in challenging Brazil market

-SAO PAULO (Reuters) - Amazon.com Inc said it will launch its Prime subscription service in Brazil on Tuesday as it seeks to broaden its footprint in Latin America’s largest economy, where it has struggled against tough local competition.
+SAO PAULO, Sept 10 (Reuters) - Amazon.com Inc said it will launch its Prime subscription service in Brazil on Tuesday as it seeks to broaden its footprint in Latin America’s largest economy, where it has struggled against tough local competition.

 In a bid to dislodge established local e-commerce rivals including Magazine Luiza and Mercado Livre, Amazon is offering Prime subscribers unlimited nationwide free shipping and a maximum 48-hour delivery time in over 90 municipalities for goods ranging from clothes to electronics.